 The area can get quite crowded with Instagrammers and other tourists during the day, especially on the weekend.
 So again, if you’re looking to have the whole place to yourself, be sure to get there early in the morning on a weekday.

-Even though there are so many amazing restaurants in Noosa, we like to keep it low key so of course, we went straight for the poké bowl at Coconut Head.
-Our poké bowl was delicious and all the ingredients felt super fresh.
+Even though there are so many amazing restaurants in Noosa, we like to keep it low key so, of course, we went straight for the poké bowl at Coconut Head.
+The poké bowl was absolutely delicious and all the ingredients felt super fresh.
 They also serve an array of raw treats, smoothies, pressed juices, ramen bowls and burritos.
 I can’t recommend it enough!

 The best part is that they offer a free shuttle back to Noosa so you don’t have to worry about driving after enjoying their specialty beers.
 It’s open every day and if beer isn’t your thing, you can head over to Fortune, their gin distillery.